adithyakrishna/savant-be/README.md

 - `DELETE /users/:id` -> soft delete by default
 - `DELETE /users/:id?hard=true` -> hard delete

-## Auth (future)
+## Auth

-Better Auth is not wired yet, but configuration is scaffolded in `src/auth`.
-Env vars are included to avoid refactors later.
+Better Auth is wired in `src/auth` and mounted at `/auth` via the Nest controller.
+Env vars in `.env` configure the handler and JWT plugin.

 ## Testing